28 Pages Posted: 23 Aug 2011 Last revised: 4 Oct 2017

 I provide evidence of a new mechanism by which access to public securities mitigates the bank hold-up problem and reduces loan spreads – it increases a borrower’s bargaining power vis-à-vis a lender by offering a bank loan substitute.
 Difference-in-differences results indicate that loan spreads are sensitive to legislation that makes public securities more attractive.
-The post-legislation spread reduction is largest for the bank borrowers that benefit most from the legislation.
-Importantly, the effect is concentrated in credit-rated borrowers taking out term loans and borrowers returning to the bank lending market quickly.
+Importantly, the effect is concentrated in credit-rated borrowers taking out term loans.
 Thus, the availability of public securities reduces loan spreads for established borrowers only when it offers a financing substitute and the hold-up problem is severe.

 Keywords: Bank Loans, Bank Competition, Banking Relationships, Public Debt Market, Shelf Registrations